(Updated March 14, 2024)

 Leyland began managing in the Tigers’ farm system in 1972 when he was 27.
 In 1979, Leyland was managing Evansville of the American Association when he and rival manager Tony La Russa of the White Sox’s Iowa farm team developed a mutual respect.

 In August 1979, La Russa became White Sox manager.
 Leyland was stuck in Evansville because the Tigers were content with their manager, Sparky Anderson.
-After the 1981 season, Leyland became a coach on La Russa’s White Sox staff and they bonded.
-They also connected with a young White Sox executive, Dave Dombrowski.
+After the 1981 season, Leyland became a coach on La Russa’s White Sox staff.
+They bonded with a young White Sox executive, Dave Dombrowski.

 The Pirates hired Leyland in 1986.
 He managed them for 11 seasons and won three division titles before Dombrowski, who’d become general manager of the Marlins, lured him to Miami.
 In 1997, Leyland’s first season as their manager, the Marlins won the World Series championship, a stunning feat for a franchise which entered the National League just four years earlier.
 The joy quickly faded when Marlins owner Wayne Huizenga ordered player payroll slashed.
 With the roster depleted, the Marlins were 54-108 in 1998 and Leyland wanted out.